hyperspy/hyperspy/doc/user_guide/eds.rst

         ...                  factors=factors, absorption_correction=True
         ...                  thickness=100.)

-At this stage absorption correction is only applicable for parallel-sided, thin-film samples.
-Absorption correction is calculated on a pixel by pixel basis after having determined a sample mass-thickness map.
+At this stage, the absorption correction is only applicable for parallel-sided, thin-film samples.
+The absorption correction is calculated on a pixel by pixel basis after having determined a sample mass-thickness map.
 It therefore may be a source of error in particularly inhomogeneous specimens.

-Absorption correction can also only be applied to spectra from a single EDS detector.
+The absorption correction can also only be applied to spectra from a single EDS detector.
 For systems that consist of multiple detectors, such as the Thermo Fisher Super-X, it is therefore necessary to load the spectra from each detector separately.